-LAS VEGAS: Las Vegas in the summer at discounted prices!
+LAS VEGAS: Catch the sights of Las Vegas in the fall!

 When to visit based on priceSummer months find the best rates in Las Vegas mainly because of the heat.
 You can also find super low rates in October and November.

 Key attractionsLet’s face it; the main attraction is the Vegas casinos, both “The Strip” as well as “Old Vegas” downtown.
 With outstanding shows like knights in shining armor fighting on horseback at Excalibur, to Siegfried & Roy and their Bengal Tigers, it’s always Showtime.
 During the evenings, the light show outside the Bellagio Resort is spectacular.

 Try not to limit yourself to just one or two casino’s, but rather take the tram system that travels’ up and down the Las Vegas Strip, because every casino offers something unique.

 Having funFor excitement other than the dice on the table, why not spend some time at Adventuredome, the 5-acre indoor amusement park inside Circus Circus?
 There’s fun for the entire family or just you two honeymooners.
 Make sure you test your nerve on the El Loco Roller Coaster.